nitanshu/nitanshu.github.io/_posts/2015-09-16-on-demand-loading-while-scroll-to-bottom.md

 ---
 layout: post
 title: On demand loading of content while scroll the browser to the bottom
-excerpt: "Loading content while scroll the bar to the bottom is normal"
+excerpt: "Loading content while scroll the bar to the bottom is done with the help of pagination"
 tags: [sample post, code, highlighting]
 modified: 2015-09-11
 comments: true